 By the middle of January 1892 in Cambridge, there was a gap in the storm clouds for Ida, as her household slowly recovered from the flu.
 Now she decided to take action.
 First, she wrote to Mildred, who replied with a subdued note of thanks and promised not to visit Brookside for a while.
 Then she wrote to Mildred’s older sister Jennie.
 Her husband Charles Stanford’s mother and two of aunts had died of the flu just a few weeks before, and Jennie herself had been very ill, so it’s likely that Ida did not want to involve them earlier.
 But now the Stanfords took charge.
-It seems that they talked sense into Francis, and by February the idea of an engagement was quietly dropped.
+It seems that they persuaded Francis to give up his plans to marry Mildred, and by February their secret engagement was quietly dropped.
 The storm had passed, and most of their friends, family and work colleagues never even knew that it had happened.

 Francis J.H.
 Jenkinson by John Singer Sargent (1915), Cambridge University Library